saniyataj07/github-learning/README.md

 ## Day 9 🚀
 Today I learned about branches and pull requests.

-## Day 9 🚀
-Today I learned about branches and pull requests.

 ## Day 10 📜
 Today I learned what a LICENSE is and why repositories use one.